The 5×5 Challenge

 What is the 5×5 Challenge?

-The 5 x 5 Challenge aims to improve the wellbeing and livelihood of over 5 million families in Africa over the next 5 years (2018-2023) by significantly decreasing the main causes of morbidity and mortality due to the 5 critical diseases in children under 5 years of age at less than US$ 5 per person.
+The 5 x 5 Challenge aims to improve the wellbeing and livelihood of over 500,000 women in Africa over the next 5 years (2020-2025) in 5 Sustainable Development Targets in 5 countries over the next 5 years at less than US$ 5 per person.

 Why support this 5×5 Challenge through Africa AHEAD?